I have a torn ACL. Now what?

 By Dr. Joel Hein, OSMS physician owner and board-certified orthopedic surgeon

 Dr. Joel Hein is a board-certified orthopedic surgeon and OSMS physician owner.
 He is seeing patients at our Green Bay, Fox Valley and Marinette clinics.
-Request an appointment with him here.
+Schedule an appointment with him here.

 The phrase “torn ACL” is a common injury among youth athletes and active adults alike.
 But what is less commonly known is that there are actually many to surgically reconstruct the ACL.
 At OSMS, we create a customized treatment plan for every patient we see.